rockettheme/docs/Docs/wordpress/themes/fresco/demo_maintop.md

 ![][demo4]

 The RokAjaxSearch widget allows users to search your site for interesting content.
-Here is a breakdown of the options you'll want to change to match the demo.
+Here is a breakdown of the options you will want to change to match the demo.

 * Set the **Block Variation** option to **No Block**.
 * Enter `nopaddingleft nopaddingtop nopaddingbottom` in the **Custom Variations** field.